roman-milk/roman-milk.github.io/kelsey-loves-the-kissing.md

  Carla sits on the bed in a mermaid pose while surveying her handiwork, one hand slowly caressing Kelsey's unblemished skin.

  "Oh my God," Kelsey mutters, levering up onto her elbows.
 She gazes at Carla, agog.
 "That was just-" The American breaks off and shakes her head in wonder.
 "I don't know," she adds, cheeks ballooning.
 "I had no idea..."
-Report_Story #3